telerik/xaml-docs/common-information/common-ui-automation.md

 ## UI Accessibility

 Since the __R1 2021__ release we improved the accessibility of the UI for WPF controls by testing them with the [Accessibility Insights for Windows](https://accessibilityinsights.io/docs/en/windows/overview/) tool.
 This application executes tests, which check whether the controls have the right UI Automation properties.
-We tested all of the controls from the UI for WPF suite to ensure that there weren't any failed tests.
+We've tested all of the controls from the UI for WPF suite to ensure that there aren't any failed tests.

 ## See Also